-There is no typical day for an Oaks Christian Online, full-time student.
-A common thread, however, that runs through every student’s day is an openness to learning from a Christian world view and a desire to learn independent study skills while working on rigorous, college preparatory courses online.
+There is no typical day for an Oaks Christian, online college prep student.
+A common thread, however, that runs through every student’s day is an openness to learning from a Christian world view and a desire to learn independent study skills while working on rigorous, online college preparatory courses.

-What to Expect from College Prep Online:
+What to Expect from Online College Prep:

 There’s no “typical” day for an OCO school student.
 Some online students rise early and work continuously throughout the morning, and others start their day later and enjoy extra-curricular morning activities or outings.
-Whichever the case, all of our college prep students typically settle into a daily routine after a few short weeks, once they determine what works best for them and for their families.
+Whichever the case, all of our online college prep students typically settle into a daily routine after a few short weeks, once they determine what works best for them and for their families.
 Our student-entertainers often complete a lot of their schoolwork on set, while student-athletes often rise early to complete NCAA Approved Course assignments before workouts, training, and practice.
 Many of our homeschool students are very involved in community and church activities, so they schedule their schoolwork at times that don’t conflict with service projects and other fellowship opportunities.
 Students that travel set daily completion goals that keep them on schedule with their schoolwork, but also allow them the flexibility to sightsee and do “real world” learning throughout the day during daylight hours.
-Many families choose block schedules, modified schedules, flexible rotating schedules, etc. The point is – there is no set way to approach your day when you are an online high school student.
+Many families choose block schedules, modified schedules, flexible rotating schedules, etc. The point is – there is no set way to approach your day when you are an online college prep high school student.
 It really comes down to what works best for you and for your family.